-This architectural style is root in the earliest Spanish architecture and influenced by the Spanish missions of the 17th and 18th centuries.
+This architectural style is root in the earliest Spanish architecture and influence by the Spanish missions of the 17th and 18th centuries.
 These houses frequently have smooth, flat exteriors, arched walkways, and even bell towers, giving the impression of being a monastery.

 In comparison to other Spanish-style residences, mission revival designs are frequently more ornate.
 They often have carved accents and ornamentation to match the roof, frequently made of terra cotta.
 Large-scale stone or masonry work may also be present outside these homes.

 Spanish Colonial Revival

 Spanish colonial revival homes offered a fresh perspective on the traditional colonial style and were inspire by the early 1900s designs of renown architect Bertram Goodhue.
 They frequently include several ornamental and decorative aspects, and other cultures may influence their composition.

 Additionally, the colonial revival home frequently creates to be stylish and practical.
 Designs often incorporate unique elements in other Spanish-style residences, such as spiral columns, hefty, carved doorways, and trimmed tiles.